manifesting-ba/google-ads/README.md

 Before starting the analysis, several quality checks were carried out to ensure data accuracy and build familiarity with the dataset.
 The SQL queries used for inspection and validation can be accessed [here](https://github.com/manifesting-ba/google-ads/blob/6723ff105238d15d1ac3108c9c84d85e543dee25/data%20cleaning.sql)
 # Executive Summary
 ## Overview of Findings
 The campaign **spent $538K** and **generated $3.7M in revenue**, achieving a **strong 698% ROAS**.
-Efficiency metrics were solid overall, with **CPC at $1.55, CPA at $33, CTR at 3.1%, and CVR at 4.7%**.
+Efficiency metrics were solid overall, with **CPC at $1.55, CPA at $32.99, CTR at 3.07%, and CVR at 4.69%**.
 From this analysis, **three main insights** stand out.
 First, **“data analytics course” is the most scalable and profitable keyword**, while alternatives like “online data analytics” and “analytics for data” underperform despite engagement.
 Second, **high ROAS is driven by quality traffic and efficient spend**, meaning campaigns should **focus on smarter targeting and creative quality**.
 Finally, **timing shapes performance**, with September as the strongest month and the end-of-year period consistently underperforming, while weekday variation is minimal but Mondays, Thursdays, and Saturdays offer specific opportunities.

+Below is a snapshot of the campaign performance dashboard.
+The interactive version of this dashboard can be accessed [here](https://public.tableau.com/views/ads_17563760681450/dashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) for deeper exploration.

 <img width="1040" height="519" alt="overview" src="https://github.com/user-attachments/assets/34e2bbab-7721-440f-9cee-5586630b79d7" />